rokudev/dynamic-voice-enabled-keyboards/README.md

 ## Overview

 This sample channel demonstrates how to create and configure dynamic voice-enabled keyboards.
 The sample channel includes a voice-enabled keyboard, PIN pad, mini-keyboard, and custom keyboard (an address keyboard form).

+Developers can upgrade the legacy keyboards, mini keyboards, and PIN pads in their channels to include voice entry in English and text entry in multiple languages.
+The new dynamic voice-enabled keyboards enable customers to speak their PIN codes when subscribing to channels and their passwords when logging in, which helps reduce friction.
+Other benefits include localized in-channel search and localized customer information entry.

 ## DynamicKeyboard nodes